unode/firefox_decrypt/README.md

 If a profile is not protected by a Master Password, a password will still be requested but can be left blank.

+This tool does not try to crack or brute-force the Master Password in any way.
+If the Master Password is not known it will simply fail to recover any data.

 This script is written in Python and is compatible with versions 2.6-2.7.

 Additionally it requires access to libnss3 which is part of Firefox and